licky-licky/toji-no-miko-translations/docs/md/docs/6_-_On_the_Night_of_the_Mountain_Hunt.md

 **Suzuka:** Yomi, at a time like this...?
 What is it? .........A message from headquarters...
 Yes...
 I understand.
 **Suzuka:** Maki-san, it seems we'll have to stop here.
 Along with Renpu's President Takatsu, Ayanokouji's President Souraku has now demanded that we do not take aggressive action against the investigation team.
 **Maki:** What does that mean...
 Why would Ayanokouji Martial Arts School go out of it's way...?
 Kitora Mirja...
-What did you do\!?
+What did you do\!\?
 **Mirja:** I'm glad our phones get signal up in these mountains.
 That's what saved us.
 **Suzuka:** ...You're kidding.
 While we were fighting, you managed to call for help?
 **Mirja:** Heh...
 A swordfight isn't always won with swords.
 That's all.